 Giving your baggage to Christ is an instantaneous decision and transfer, but dealing with the past isn’t as quick.
 Perhaps compensation must be paid, perhaps apologies must be humbly expressed.

-Once our baggage is dealt with, we must trust God’s promise to free us from its guilt.
-With our consciences finally clear, we become new men and women.
-Regardless of continual reminders from the baggage-claim attendants around us, we’ve clipped those kite-strings.
-Our baggage no longer hinders us from being a Special Forces Christian.
+Once your baggage is dealt with, you must trust God’s promise to free you from your guilt.
+With your conscience finally clear, you become a new man or woman.
+Regardless of continual reminders from the baggage-claim attendants around you, you’ve clipped those kite-strings.
+Your baggage no longer hinders you from becoming a Special Forces Christian!

 III.
 The Reputation You Have

 Many believers are bogged down by guilt or a wicked reputation.
-It’s true that sin and addictions must be addressed before entering the mission field (Ps.66:18) under God’s guidance.
+It’s true that sin and addictions must be addressed before entering the mission or service field under God’s guidance (Ps.66:18).
 But once that sin is dealt with, the path is clear for marching orders.

 A wicked reputation from those years of sin is just another form of baggage.
 Perhaps a change of location is needed, but more than anything, a change of lifestyle reflective of Christ, is the key.